Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Below, you will find cleaning and care tips for the type of denture you have.
 We have covered Acrylic, Valplast (flexible nylon) and Chrome Cobalt (metal) - so please scroll down to read the tips appropriate for you.

 Acrylic is the material of choice for most denture wearers as it is the least expensive.
 The material is strong but can be easy to damage during cleaning.
 It is a wise precaution to clean them over a basin filled with water or a counter top with a folded towel on it in case your denture should slip from your hand.

 Daily care is vital.
 Rinse after eating to remove any tiny particles of food trapped between your plate and your mouth.
 This not only keeps them fitting comfortably but also helps to prevent the build-up of plaque.

 Cleaning should not be done with a toothbrush and paste designed for natural teeth.
 In order to avoid tiny abrasions to the denture surface that can harbor bacteria, use a brush and paste specifically designed for dentures.

 Most dentists advise removing dentures for 6-8 hours each day and the most practical time for most people is to do this overnight.
 During this time, and at any other time that you remove them, it is important that acrylic dentures are not allowed to dry out as they can go out of shape.

 Soak them in water (never hot water!), to which you can add a proprietary denture cleaner product that can kill 99.9 percent of bacteria.

 My husband uses Polident as he has found it very effective.
-As seen in the video below, it works to kill bacteria.
-It helps to keep his partial denture fresh (he likes the triple mint flavor) - but it is important to remember to rinse well before replacing in your mouth.
+As seen in the video below, it has four active ingredients that work to kill bacteria.
+It helps to keep his partial denture fresh (he likes the triple mint flavor) - but it is important to remember to rinse dentures well before replacing in your mouth.